akhepcat/hamnets/README.md

   * 'model' is the rigctl model number, found by "rigctl -L | grep (my rig name)"
   * 'dev'  is the unix device name to use.
 Use udev rules to make your life easier and the names consistent!
   * 'opts' are any additional rig-specific configurations that rigctl needs
+  * 'default'  sets this rig as the default fallback rig.
+Only one should be defined as the default

 ## config -> nets
   This is perhaps the most critical part of the configuration, and has the